Search for truth goes on, regardless of killer Pickton's fate, say victims' advocates

 In an email, RCMP Staff Sgt.
 Kris Clark confirmed that the application to destroy it remained before the courts and the process was ongoing.

 The letter opposing the destruction of that evidence, sent to the provincial government on Dec.
-11, spoke to the damage that would be done to the families seeking justice.
+11 by the groups Justice for Girls and the Missing/Murdered Database, and endorsed by dozens of organizations and individuals, spoke to the damage that would be done to the families seeking justice.

 "Twenty of the charges against Pickton were stayed, and have not yet resulted in any convictions," it said.
 "For the families of those victims, justice has been elusive and they still hold hope that one day they will know what happened to their loved ones."